ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

      0 out of 1 cycles completed.
      Workflow status:  IN PROGRESS

-Error messages for each specific task can be found in the task log files located in the ``$EXPTDIR/log`` directory.
+Error messages for each specific task can be found in the task log files located in ``$EXPTDIR/log``.

 If everything goes smoothly, you will eventually get the following workflow status table as follows: